MatheusFoganholo/MatheusFoganholo/README.md

 🌎 I live in the interior of SP, in Jaú.<br/>
 💻 I'm working as a systems developer at JN Moura Informática.<br/>

-## :man_technologist: No momento, meus conhecimentos são:
+## :man_technologist: At the moment, my knowledge is:

 | Technology | Experience |
 | - | - |